Vesuvianite: A Stone of Transformation

 A glimpse into the making of the Nularia Earrings—where olive moss-toned vesuvianite and luminous rock crystal come to life on the bench.

-A glimpse into the making of the Nularia Earrings—where olive moss-toned vesuvianite and luminous rock crystal come to life on the bench.
+A glimpse into the making of the Nularia Earrings, where olive moss-toned vesuvianite and luminous rock crystal come to life on Michelle’s workbench.
 Inspired by forest floors and wild growth, each element is carefully hand-set in recycled 18k gold, capturing nature’s raw elegance in progress.
 Photo credit: Michelle Pajak-Reynolds Studios

 Metaphysical & Historical Notes